Lawrence County Board of Education

 LCHS at 6:00 PM

-The Lawrence County Board of Education held its regular meeting at Lawrence County High School in the library on July 17, 2023, at 6:00 PM.
-Board members Jim See (Chairman), Maddlene Roberts (Vice Chair), Barbara Robinson, and Susie Rice were all present in person.
-Ms. Garnett Skaggs was excused from the meeting, so she could attend a memorial service for a family member.
+BULLDOG LANE, KY. — The Lawrence County Board of Education held its regular meeting at Lawrence County High School in the library on May 30, 2023, at 6:00 PM.
+Board members Jim See (Chairman), Maddlene Roberts (Vice Chair), Garnett Skaggs, Barbara Robinson, and Susie Rice were all present in person.

 In communications, Dr. Fletcher gave the Superintendent’s update.